Promotions and Events

 "The multidisciplinary scope of R&D and entrepreneurial activities at MMARS will have enormous implications for dual purpose technology and the formation of private sector New Space businesses" said Myrick between meetings at the Lunar Science Institute at NASA Ames.
 "The agreement with the Universidad de Antofagasta will contribute vertically, to advance Chile’s National Science and Technology Goals for Innovation, and laterally providing "Minds On" educational outreach to students around the world, with a focus on middle school students, our next space generation."

 Maria Catalina, founder of the Astronaut Teacher Alliance and co-founder Dr. Carmen Gloria Jimenez of the Universidad de Antofagasta branded MMARS in 2007 to begin development for students and teachers of first-hand access to high fidelity projects that run full simulations in analogue environments and develop protocols for Lunar or Martian settlement.
 "Chileans won't just be testing new technologies" explained Jimenez.
 "We will raise our human capital by direct contribution to real science during real time acquisition of competence through the investigations of graduate students, professors, entrepreneurs, and skilled professionals."
-"The design of MMARS comes out of a need for a new direction in education" according to Catalina.
-"ATA members worldwide will access selected knowledge capture during internships or apprenticeships to develop "Minds On" expeditionary learning experiences so their middle school students can contribute meaningful data to the scientific enterprise and satisfy the age specific content requirements of secondary school subject matter across all curricula."
+"ATA members worldwide will access selected knowledge capture during internships or apprenticeships to develop 'Minds On' expeditionary learning experiences so their middle school students can contribute meaningful data to the scientific enterprise and satisfy the age specific content requirements of secondary school subject matter across all curricula."

 ABOUT PROJECT MMARS